 - Increases muscle endurance: All those reps train your muscles to perform against low resistance for long periods of time, rather than getting tired or giving out quickly.

 - Burns calories and raises metabolism: A Bodypump class will get your heart pumping and keep your muscles working to burn more than 500 calories, says Duffy.
-And this study in the Medicine & Science in Sports & Exercise journal found that regular resistance training can boost your metabolism so that your body burns fat and calories more efficiently even when you’re not exercising.
+Regular resistance training can boost your metabolism so that your body burns fat and calories more efficiently even when you’re not exercising.

 - Low impact: You’ll use lighter barbells than in traditional weight lifting, which is easier on your joints.